Angular-Dynamic-Hooks/Documentation/documentation/quickstart.md

 npm install ngx-dynamic-hooks
 ```

-Then import the `DynamicHooksComponent` as well as your dynamic component(s) to load:
+Then import the <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/components/dynamicHooksComponent.ts" target="_blank">`DynamicHooksComponent`</a> as well as your dynamic component(s) to load:

 ```ts
 import { Component } from '@angular/core';